yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/administer-yugabyte-platform/ldap-authentication.md

 You can manage LDAP roles in YugabyteDB Anywhere using a combination of the following:

-- Defining group mappings
+- Define group mappings
-- Setting the `yugabytePlatformRole` annotation on the LDAP server
+- Set the `yugabytePlatformRole` annotation on the LDAP server

 ### Group mapping